aamir12/mysql2-nodejs/README.md

 Basic CRUD operation API using nodejs and mysql2.

 # Setup
-First- create database with name "nodemysql" using phpmyadmin Second- setup your database configuration inside .env file Third-  Run npm install to include all the nodejs packages
+First- Create database with name "nodemysql" using phpmyadmin <br>
+Second- Setup your database configuration inside .env file <br>
+Third-  Run npm install to include all the nodejs packages